-3.Consideration of proposals proceeds from the initiator to 1) the affected departments, 2) their respective College/School Councils and deans, 3) the Graduate School Council or School of University Studies Council, if appropriate, 4) the Academic Council and provost, and 5) the president.
+3.Consideration of proposals proceeds from the initiator to 1) the affected departments, 2) their respective College/School Councils and deans, 3) the Graduate School Council or General Education Council, if appropriate, 4) the Academic Council and provost, and 5) the president.
 Each deliberating body forwards with the proposal a report endorsing or rejecting the proposal, indicating the degree of support and suggestions, and including any separately authored minority viewpoints.
 Department chairpersons and deans may, if they wish, submit separate reports.
 Copies of these reports are sent to all affected departments, academic deans, and the provost.

 4.The provost reviews the recommendations and associated data, and makes his/her recommendation to the president.

 5.The president reviews the information, determines the next course of action, and makes his/her recommendation to the Board of Regents, as appropriate.

 6.The Board of Regents takes action on any recommendations presented by the president.